-She sought pre-pregnancy counselling following her miscarriage and was switched from warfarin to therapeutic lowmolecular-weight heparin (LMWH) throughout pregnancy.
-She had joint obstetrics and haematology antenatal care and her pregnancy remained problem free.
+She sought pre-pregnancy counselling following her miscarriage and was switched from warfarin to therapeutic low molecular weight heparin (LMWH) throughout pregnancy.
+She had joint Obstetrics and Haematology antenatal care and her pregnancy remained problem free.
 Heparin was omitted 36 hours prior to planned induction of labour.

 Five hours following the initial dose of vaginal prostaglandin, she complained of a severe headache, tingling face sensation, weakness and numbness of the left upper and lower limbs.
 There was no associated visual or speech disturbance.
 She was normotensive with no proteinuria.
-Brain magnetic resonance imaging (MRI) showed an acute infarct in the right frontoparietal area (Figure 1) and appearances consistent with a dissecting aneurysm of the right internal carotid artery (Figure 2).
+Brain MRI showed an acute infarct in the right frontoparietal area [Fig 1] and appearances consistent with a dissecting aneurysm of the right internal carotid artery.
+[Fig 2]

 Over the following 24 hours, she made a substantial neurological recovery.
 Delivery was expedited by caesarean section with spinal anaesthesia.
 Postnatally, LMWH was re-commenced immediately and she was transferred to a stroke unit for rehabilitation.
 Trans-oesophageal echocardiogram and 24-hour ECG were normal.
-In addition, thrombophilia tests including antithrombin III, protein C and S, factor 8, activated protein C, prothrombin mutation, methylene tetrahydrofolate reductase (C677T), factor V Leiden mutation, lupus anticoagulant, anticardiolipin antibodies and Janus kinase-2 mutation analysis for myeloproliferative disorders were also negative either in the past or present.
+In addition, thrombophilia tests including antithrombin III, protein C and S, Factor 8, activated protein C, prothrombin mutation, Methylene